CrookedToe/OSCLeash/README.md

 This is a VRCOSC module port of [ZenithVal's OSCLeash](https://github.com/ZenithVal/OSCLeash), rewritten in C# to work within VRCOSC's module system.
 While the core functionality remains the same*, this version integrates directly with VRCOSC for a more streamlined experience.
 For detailed information about the original implementation, advanced features, and troubleshooting, please visit the original repository.

+> ⚠️ **WARNING**: This project is currently a Work In Progress.
+Features may be incomplete, unstable, or subject to significant changes.
+Use at your own risk and please report any issues you encounter.

 # Quick Start Guide